A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Introduction

-The remaining connected components $\mathcal{H}^{odd}(4)$, $\mathcal{H}^{hyp}(4)$ and $\mathcal{H}(2,2)^{hyp}$ are not included in Theorem \ref{B} as the corresponding Prym eigenform loci are union of Teichmüller discs and the leaves have dimension 0, hence closed even when D is not a square.
+The space $\Omega E_D(\kappa)$ appearing in the statement is the Prym eigenform locus, discovered by McMullen, see \cite{mcmullen2007Prym}.
+The remaining connected components $\mathcal{H}(2)$, $\mathcal{H}^{odd}(4)$, $\mathcal{H}^{hyp}(4)$ and $\mathcal{H}(2,2)^{hyp}$ in genus 2 or 3 are not included in Theorem \ref{B} as the corresponding Prym eigenform loci are union of Teichmüller discs and the leaves have dimension 0, hence closed even when D is not a square.
 This is clear when there is only a single singularity.
-See proposition 2.3 \cite{lanneau2014connected} for a proof of that claim in $\mathcal{H}^{hyp}(2,2)$.
-The genus 2 case is an immediate consequence of Theorem \ref{A} and had already been established by Mcmullen.
-It is known that Prym eigenforms of discriminant $D$ are primitive if and only if $D$ is not a square.
-Theorem \ref{B} can thus be understood as a dynamical characterisation of primitivity for Prym eigenforms of genus 3.

-Finally, we use Theorem \ref{A} to investigate the geometric structure of the closure of isoperiodic leaves and deduce the following:
+See Proposition 2.3 \cite{lanneau2014connected} for a proof of that claim in $\mathcal{H}^{hyp}(2,2)$.
+Finally, we use Theorem \ref{A} to compute the closure of some isoperiodic leaves: